-Mundelein is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Mundelein is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Mundelein who work in office and administrative support (14.00%), sales jobs (12.16%), and management occupations (11.41%).
+Unlike some villages, Mundelein isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mundelein are a mix of both white- and blue-collar jobs.
+Overall, Mundelein is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Mundelein who work in sales jobs (11.77%), office and administrative support (11.18%), and management occupations (11.08%).

 Also of interest is that Mundelein has more people living here who work in computers and math than 95% of the places in the US.

 Mundelein is an extremely ethnically-diverse village.
 The people who call Mundelein home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mundelein residents report their race to be White, followed by Asian.
 Mundelein also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.85% of the village’s residents.
-Important ancestries of people in Mundelein include Irish, Polish, Italian, and English.
+People of Hispanic or Latino origin account for 31.60% of the village’s residents.
+Important ancestries of people in Mundelein include German, Irish, Italian, Polish, and English.

 The most common language spoken in Mundelein is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Langs. of India.